sdiehl/wiwinwlh/tutorial.md

 Elm is a *statically typed* language.

-Elm targets Javascript and is "transpiled" to Javascript source code to be run exclusively in a browser or Javascript interpreter.
+Elm targets JavaScript and is "transpiled" to JavaScript source code to be run exclusively in a browser or JavaScript interpreter.

 Elm allows polymorphism by means of *parametric polymorphism*.